-Colleagues Metric: Headcount (A) Definition: The total number of colleagues on the payroll averaged over the 12-month period Boundaries: All colleagues in Informa, both part time and full time (excluding contractors) Methodology: The number of colleagues is calculated monthly based on data obtained from our HR systems.
-The annual headcount data is calculated as the average of the monthly headcounts.
-Note: for 2018, we calculated the average of monthly headcounts from the date of UBM acquisition.
-Metric: Spend on training (A) Definition: The amount of money spent on training each year Boundaries: Informa Group Methodology: The training spend is obtained from Group Finance.
+Methodology: The number of contractors is calculated at year end.
+Metric: Spend on training (A) Definition: The amount of money spent on training each year Boundaries: Informa Group

+Methodology: The training spend is obtained from Group Finance.
 Spend occurred outside of the UK is converted to GBP using actual exchange rates at the time of the transactions.
-Metric: Colleague turnover (voluntary and involuntary) (A) Definitions: The percentage of colleagues who have left Informa during the year either voluntarily or involuntarily: - Involuntary turnover: percentage of colleagues who have left the business due to termination of employment by the company through redundancy or the disciplinary process during the reporting year, relative to average headcount. - Voluntary turnover: percentage of colleagues who have left the business through resignation or retirement during the reporting year, relative to average headcount. - Total turnover: percentage of colleagues who have left the business during the reporting year, relative to average headcount.
-Boundaries: All colleagues at Informa, both part time and full time (excluding contractors) Methodology: The total number of colleagues who left the business voluntarily and those who left involuntarily is obtained from our HR systems.
+Metric: Colleague turnover (voluntary and involuntary) Definitions: The percentage of colleagues who have left Informa during the year either voluntarily or involuntarily.
+Involuntary turnover: percentage of colleagues who have left the business due to termination of employment by the company through redundancy or the disciplinary process during the reporting year, relative to average headcount.
+Voluntary turnover: percentage of colleagues who have left the business through resignation or retirement during the reporting year, relative to average headcount.
+Total turnover: percentage of colleagues who have left the business during the reporting year, relative to average headcount.
+Boundaries: All colleagues at Informa, both part time and full time.
+Excludes contractors.
+Methodology: The total number of colleagues who left the business voluntarily and those who left involuntarily is obtained from our HR systems.
 Turnover is calculated based on the average total headcount for the year.
 Metric: Absenteeism (A) Definition: Average sickness absence per colleague in days.

 Boundaries: All colleagues at Informa, both part time and full time, who report sickness data in our HR systems.
 Excludes contractors and those who've been on long term sickness for 6 months.
 Methodology: The total number of sick days is obtained from our HR systems.
 A sickness rate is then calculated using the average number of colleagues included in these systems.
 Note: Not all parts of the business are using an absence tracking system, so the data provided does not cover every colleague.
-In 2019, the data reported covered 9,406 colleagues which is 84% of the total headcount.
-Metric: Gender split of all colleagues (A) Definition: The percentage of female colleagues on the last day of the financial year Boundaries: All colleagues at Informa, both part time and full time (excluding contractors) Methodology: The total number of male and female colleagues as of 31 December is obtained from our HR systems.
+In 2020, the data reported covered 97% of the total headcount.
+Metric: Gender split of all colleagues (A) Definition: The percentage of female colleagues on the last day of the financial year Boundaries: All colleagues at Informa, both part time and full time.
+Excludes contractors.
+Methodology: The total number of male and female colleagues as of 31 December is obtained from our HR systems.
 The percentage of female colleagues is then calculated.
-Note: colleagues who chose not to report their gender are excluded from the calculations.
+Note: Colleagues who chose not to report their gender are excluded from the calculations.

 Metric: Gender split of management (A) Definition: The percentage of female colleagues in the defined population of managers on the last day of the financial year Boundaries: All colleagues at Informa, both part time and full time, who have line management responsibilities.
-Excludes contractors Methodology: The total number of male and female managers as of 31 December is obtained from our HR systems.
+Excludes contractors.
+Methodology: The total number of male and female managers as of 31 December is obtained from our HR systems.
 The percentage of female managers is then calculated.
-Metric: Gender split of leadership group (A) Definition: The percentage of female colleagues in the leadership group on the last day of the financial year Boundaries: All colleagues at Informa, both part time and full time, who are part of the leadership group, which is defined as Executives, their direct reports and colleagues on salary of over £150k.
+Metric: Gender split of leadership group (A) Definition: The percentage of female colleagues in the leadership group on the last day of the financial year Boundaries: All colleagues at Informa, both part time and full time, who are part of the leadership group, which is defined as Executives, their direct reports, and colleagues on salary of over £150k.
 Methodology: The total number of male and female colleagues in the leadership group as of 31 December is obtained from our HR systems.
 The percentage of female colleagues in that group is then calculated.
 Metric: Gender split of board of directors (A) Definition: The percentage of female members of the Board on the last day of the financial year Boundaries: All Board members of Informa Methodology: Manual count of board members as of 31 December.